Diagnosing Parkinson’s

 Typically, a trained physician will only consider the diagnosis of Parkinson’s disease if the person being examined has at least two of the core motor symptoms of Parkinson’s, including tremor, the characteristic bradykinesia (slowness of movement), or rigidity.
 At the end of your visit, the physician should discuss with you why you may or may not have Parkinson’s disease and the level of certainty about the diagnosis.
 This determination is based on your medical history and examination at this visit.

-Helping diagnose Parkinson’s with DaTscan and other tests
+Helping Diagnose Parkinson’s with DaTscan and Other Tests

 Determining diagnosis through response to Parkinson’s medication